tsunamishadow/bonusheroes/bonusheroes.md

 Bonus heroes change at 03:00 UTC every day, 7pm Seattle time.

-There are 74,540,946,223,878 possible combinations of heroes for bonus hero selection (or indeed a single game of Dota).
+There are 74,540,946,223,878 possible combinations of heroes for a single game of Dota.
+There are 6,166,523,522,157,180 possible combinations of heroes for bonus heroes in Dota.

 ## Bonus heroes for 14th July 2018